enso-org/enso/doc/design/type-system/type-discipline.md

 The fact that `Convertible` is wired in lets the compiler treat it in a special fashion.
 When it encounters a type mismatch between types `A` and `B`, the compiler is able to look up all instances of `Convertible` to see if there is a matching conversion.
-If there is, it will be automatically inserted.
+If there is, it will be automatically (invisibly) inserted.

 Now this initially sounds like a recipe for a lack of control, but there are a few elements of this design to keep in mind: